 Most symptoms caused by neural tube defects result from brain or spinal cord damage.

-Brain damage can cause problems, including water on the brain (hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more ), learning disabilities Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more , and difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
+Neural tube defects can cause brain damage, including water on the brain (hydrocephalus Hydrocephalus Hydrocephalus is an accumulation of extra fluid in the normal spaces within the brain (ventricles) and/or between the inner and middle layers of tissues that cover the brain (the subarachnoid... read more ), learning disabilities Learning Disorders Learning disorders involve an inability to acquire, retain, or broadly use specific skills or information, resulting from deficiencies in attention, memory, or reasoning and affecting academic... read more , and difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
 In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
 People feel as though food or liquids become... read more .

 Spinal cord damage can cause severe problems, typically involving the bowels, bladder, and legs.
 Problems include

-Weakness and paralysis: Walking is difficult or impossible, unused muscles shrink and stiffen up
+Weakness and paralysis: Walking can be difficult or impossible, unused muscles shrink and stiffen up

 Decreased sensation of the skin

 Urinary problems: Inability to pass urine (urine retention Urinary Retention Urinary retention is inability to urinate or incomplete emptying of the bladder.
 People who have incomplete emptying of the bladder may have urinary frequency or urinary incontinence.
-If the... read more ) or urinary incontinence Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training.
-Incontinence may be present During the day (daytime or diurnal... read more and frequent urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder (cystitis), the kidneys (pyelonephritis), or both.
+If the... read more ) or urinary incontinence Urinary Incontinence in Children Urinary incontinence is defined as the involuntary release of urine occurring two or more times per month after toilet training has been completed.
+Incontinence may be present During the day... read more and frequent urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and younger... read more (severe urinary problems sometimes lead to kidney failure)

-Bowel problems: Loss of control over bowel movements Stool Incontinence in Children Stool incontinence is the accidental passing of bowel movements that is not caused by illness or physical abnormality.
+Bowel problems: Loss of control over bowel movements Stool Incontinence in Children Stool incontinence is the inappropriate passing of bowel movements that is not caused by illness or physical abnormality.
 Stool incontinence can be voluntary or involuntary.
-It occurs in about 3 to 4% of 4-year-old children and becomes... read more or constipation Constipation in Children Constipation refers to delay or difficulty in passing stool for a period of at least 1 month in infants and toddlers and a period of 2 months in older children (see also Constipation in adults)... read more
+It occurs in about... read more or constipation Constipation in Children Constipation refers to delay or difficulty in passing stool for a period of at least 1 month in infants and toddlers and a period of 2 months in older children (see also Constipation in adults)... read more

 Other problems, such as clubfoot Clubfoot and Other Foot Defects Clubfoot (talipes equinovarus) is a birth defect in which the foot and ankle are twisted out of shape or position.
-The usual clubfoot is a down and inward turning of the hind foot and ankle... read more , arthrogryposis Arthrogryposis Multiplex Congenita Arthrogryposis multiplex congenita refers to a variety of conditions that involve limited joint movement.
-Any condition that impairs the movement of the baby while in the womb and cause many joints to become "frozen" in position.
-Birth defects, also called congenital anomalies... read more (joints, usually ankles, that become frozen and cannot bend), a dislocated hip Developmental Dysplasia of the Hip Developmental dysplasia of the hip is a birth defect in which the bones in the hip may be incorrectly developed.
-In developmental dysplasia of the hip, formerly called congenital dislocation... read more , or an abnormally curved spine (kyphosis Kyphosis Kyphosis is an abnormal curving of the spine that causes a humpback.
+Birth defects, also called congenital anomalies, are physical abnormalities... read more , arthrogryposis Arthrogryposis Multiplex Congenita Arthrogryposis multiplex congenita refers to a group of rare disorders that develop in the womb and cause many joints to become "frozen" in position.
+Birth defects, also called congenital anomalies... read more (joints, usually ankles, that become frozen and cannot bend), a dislocated hip Developmental Dysplasia of the Hip Developmental dysplasia of the hip is a birth defect in which the bones in the hip are incorrectly developed.
+Birth defects, also called congenital anomalies, are physical abnormalities that... read more , or an abnormally curved spine that causes a humpback (kyphosis Kyphosis Kyphosis is an abnormal curving of the spine that causes a humpback.
 (See also Overview of Bone Disorders in Children.)
 The upper back normally curves forward somewhat.
 Some children have a... read more ), may also be present at birth.
 Scoliosis may develop later in some children.

 Prenatal ultrasonography Ultrasonography Prenatal diagnostic testing involves testing the fetus before birth (prenatally) to determine whether the fetus has certain abnormalities, including certain hereditary or spontaneous genetic... read more may show the defect or characteristic abnormalities.

 After birth, some defects are obvious during the physical examination.
 If newborns have abnormalities that suggest occult spinal dysraphism, ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) is done to check for defects in the spine.
 X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
 In very low doses, x-rays are used to produce images that help doctors diagnose disease.
 In high... read more of the spine, hips, and sometimes the legs are done.

 After spina bifida is diagnosed, tests to evaluate bladder function are done.
 They include urinalysis Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
 A... read more , urine culture Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
 A... read more , blood tests, and ultrasonography.